 Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 9 BOOT_MSG_FIRMWARE_AL PHA 1 NULL This firmware is an ALPHA version - It has not completed all validation.
 The validation stamp is: %s""" Cause: The controller is not able to recognize the current RAID volume configuration.
-705 Action : Update the firmware to the correct version.
+905 Action : Update the firmware to the correct version.
 10 BOOT_MSG_FIRMWARE_BE TA 1 NULL This firmware is BETA version - It has not completed all validation.
 The validation stamp is: %s""" Cause: The controller is not able to recognize the current RAID volume configuration.
 Action: Update the firmware to the correct version.
 11 BOOT_MSG_SAS_SATA_MIX ING_VIOLATION BOOT_TIME_WAIT MR_EVT_ENCL_SAS_S ATA_MIXING_DETECTE D An enclosure was found that contains both SAS and SATA drives, but this controller does not allow mixed drive types in a single enclosure.
 Correct the problem then restart your system.
-Press any key to Cause: A single enclosure that has both SAS and SATA drives cannot be used as the controller does not support mixed drive types in a single enclosure.
-Actions: continue, or press C to load the configuration utility.
-Use only one type of drive, either SAS or SATA drive.
+Cause: A single enclosure that has both SAS and SATA drives cannot be used as the controller does not support mixed drive types in a single enclosure.
+Press any key to continue, or press C to load the configuration utility.
+Actions: Use only one type of drive, either SAS or SATA drive.
 Replace the controller with a controller that supports mixed drive types in a single enclosure.
-Contact Technical Support to enable 12 BOOT_MSG_SAS_NOT SUPPORTED BOOT_TIME_WAIT SAS drives are not supported.
+Contact Technical Support to enable this feature.
+12 BOOT_MSG_SAS_NOT SUPPORTED BOOT_TIME_WAIT SAS drives are not supported.
 SAS drives were detected, but this controller does not support SAS drives.
 Remove the SAS drives then restart your system.
-Press any key to continue, or press C to load the configuration utility. this feature.
+Press any key to continue, or press C to load the configuration utility.
 Cause: This controller does not support SAS drives.
 Action: Replace the SAS drives with SATA drives and restart the system.

 Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 13 BOOT_MSG_SATA_NOT SUPPORTED BOOT_TIME_WAIT SATA drives are not supported.
 SATA drives were detected, but this controller does not support SATA drives.
 Remove the SATA drives then restart your system.
 Press any key to continue, or press C to load the configuration utility.
 Cause: This controller does not support SATA drives.
 Action: Replace the SATA drives with SAS drives and restart the system.
 14 BOOT_MSG_ENCL_COUNT PER_PORT_EXCEEDED BOOT_TIME_WAIT MR_EVT_ENCL_MAX PER_PORT_EXCEEDED There are %d enclosures connected to connector %s, but only maximum of %d enclosures can be connected to a single SAS connector.
 Remove the extra enclosures then restart your system.
 Cause: This controller supports only a particular number of enclosures.
 Action: Remove extra enclosures or insert a controller that supports your enclosure requirements.
 15 BOOT_MSG_SAS_TOPOLOG Y_ERROR BOOT_TIME_WAIT SAS discovery error Invalid SAS topology detected.
 Check your cable configurations, repair the problem, and restart your system.
 Cause: The controller has detected an invalid SAS topology.
 Action: Check the cables or reconfigure the attached devices to create a valid SAS topology.
-16 BOOT_MSG_BBU_BAD 10 NULL The battery is currently discharged or disconnected.
-Verify the connection and allow 30 minutes for charging.
-If the battery is properly connected and it has not returned to operational state after 30 minutes of charging then contact technical support for additional assistance.
-Not supported.
+16 BOOT_MSG_BBU_BAD 10 NULL , , Not supported.
 Actions: Check the battery cable to ensure that it is connected properly.
 Ensure that the battery is charging properly.
 Contact Technical Support to replace the battery is draining out.